c-blake/bu/doc/tim.md

 extensions to reserve L3, and on & on. (`tim` hopes simpler ideas can prevent much of that effort most of the time without corrupting benchmark design.)

+Here seems an ok place to link to a critique of a [superficially similar, but popular tool](hyperfine.md).

 [^1]: There are, of course, Linux kernel `isolcpus` boot parameters-like modes and specialized OS kernels for measurement like this interesting one with a lot of diagrams: https://gamozolabs.github.io/metrology/2019/08/19/sushi_roll.html